 A poignant & unapologetic film on sex trafficking

-We are currently editing the feature documentary with Mark Wilcken, three-time Emmy award-winner, as our lead editor.
+26 Seconds is a two-stage film project that reveals the global epidemic of child sex trafficking.
+The first stage is a two-hour feature documentary that is currently in post-production.
+The second stage is a dramatic documentary miniseries.
+Through a captivating journey across the world, Galindo reveals the ubiquity of the problem and the gravity of the damage sustained by this evil, destructive trade.
+In intimate interviews, the audience gets a raw, often shocking glimpse into the lives of children and women in various cultures and regions.
+The interviews include vivid details of how each victim was captured or lured into the sex trade, the horrors of their captivity, and the commitment of each individual, non-profit organization, crisis intervention team, and law enforcement in the fight to eradicate global sex trafficking.
+The film project exposes the underage sex slave industry from the United States to Asia and Africa.
+The 26 Seconds team is currently editing the feature documentary with three-time Emmy award winner, Mark Wilcken, as lead editor.
 The production will be making a strong push for top-tier film festivals, along with a PR campaign for the Academy Awards.
-Sid Ganis, the supervising producer, is advising Kelly on 26 Seconds.
-Ganis was past president of the Academy of Motion Pictures, Arts, and Sciences.
-He also served as chairman of the Academy’s International Outreach Committee up to 2017.
-Prior to this, Ganis has been on the board of directors at Marvel entertainment until its sale to Disney.
-His film career in marketing and publicity includes working at 20th Century Fox, Columbia Pictures, Warner Brothers, Lucasfilm, and Paramount Pictures.
+Sid Ganis, the supervising producer for 26 Seconds, was the past president of the Academy of Motion Pictures, Arts, and Sciences; he also served as chairman of the Academy’s International Outreach Committee up to 2017.
+Prior to this, Ganis has been on the board of directors at Marvel Entertainment until its sale to Disney.
+His film career in marketing and publicity includes working at 20th Century Fox, Lucasfilm, Columbia Pictures, Warner Brothers, and Paramount Pictures.